robdmc/consecution/README.md

 ```python
 print(pipe)
 ```
-represents your pipeline as a series of pipe statements showing how data is piped between nodes.
+This represents your pipeline as a series of pipe statements showing how data is piped between nodes.
 ```
 Pipeline